-Special Topics courses are designed to provide an opportunity for in-depth study of specific music and music education issues and problems.
-These courses often prepare students for graduate study in the field of music education and conducting.
-Topics may include conducting; advanced choral techniques; wind literature; and others, at the discretion of the instructor.
-Prerequisite(s): MUSI 1273, MUSI 1283, and MUSI 2106, each with a minimum grade of C-.
+Music Education Special Topics courses provide an opportunity for in-depth study of specific music education issues or techniques and often prepare students for graduate study in the field of music education and conducting.
+Topics may include study of advanced conducting; advanced choral techniques; wind literature; and are pre-arranged with and at the discretion of the instructor.
+Prerequisite(s): Permission of the instructor.